danmayer/deferred-server/README.md

   * First boot never responds to HTTP traffic anymore, something seems to screw up the connection after a timeout or two a ec2 restart seems to fix that issue. (need to start adding server progress messages to script / user, and then fix broken connections)
   * Code signing that results in a signature with a '/' in it causes issues with S3 files
   * CI builds frequently miss the first push as the server isn't awake and misses the first push from the GH post commit hook.
 We need somewhere to store / retry them until push hits the woken up server successfully
-  * Project list for a user isn't sorted.